pitosalas/cleancont/output/2019-04-13-Some-great-links-for-04_14_2019.md

 ---
 title: "Some great links for  04/14/2019"
-subtitle: '* [Maintain the "GitHub flow" with Gitpod, an online, browser IDE - JAXenter](<https://jaxenter.com/...'
+subtitle: '* Maintain the "GitHub flow" with Gitpod, an online, browser IDE - JAXenter'
 category: "uncategorized"
 tags: []
 date: "2019-04-13"